Multiple Investigations Cast Dark Cloud Over Dramatic Manchester City Premier League Back-To-Back Title Wins

 “The club remains embroiled in multiple investigations, including UEFA, over its spending re compliance with regulations.
 It’s looming amid the title joy,” Harris wrote, adding that, “of course City fans grumble about this being mentioned but reporters can’t ignore news and context.”

 But what are the “multiple investigations” of the club?
-According to The Evening Standard, they relate to allegations that City has violated “financial fair play” rules, under the ownership of Sheik Mansour bin Zayed Al Nahyan, a high-ranking member of the United Arab Emirates royal family, who bought the team in in 2009.
+According to the Evening Standard, they relate to allegations that City has violated “financial fair play” rules, under the ownership of Sheik Mansour bin Zayed Al Nahyan, a high-ranking member of the United Arab Emirates royal family, who bought the team in 2009.
 Under the ownership of Mansour, Manchester City has now won four league titles — after winning only two in the club’s 115-year history prior to his purchase of the team.

 The allegations originated in a series of reports by the German news magazine Der Spiegel, and are based on a series of “leaked,” or perhaps hacked emails and other documents from inside the club’s front office.